mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 With that finished, we should be ready to code!

 ## Creating the Dataset
-We'll begin by creating the custom Pytorch Dataset that will hold the MNIST data.
+We'll begin by creating the custom PyTorch Dataset that will hold the MNIST data.
 Call it **MNISTDataset.py**.
 This class will be general enough that it can be used for both the training data and testing data.
-The Dataset class from Pytorch is used so that we can put the dataset into a Pytorch DataLoader, which will then be able to feed the data into our neural network.
+The Dataset class from PyTorch is used so that we can put the dataset into a PyTorch DataLoader, which will then be able to feed the data into our neural network.
 I know it sounds complicated, but it will make sense once you see it implemented.

 ### Dataset - Imports
 First, we have to import all the packages we'll need for this class: